luisguve/cherosite/README.md

 This page displays the content of a given post and the comments associated to that post, at the bottom.
 Note that the comments are also loaded in a **random fashion**.

-You can also reply other comments, but these are loaded sequentially in chronological order.
+You can also reply other comments, but these subcomments will be loaded sequentially in chronological order.

 ![post](img/post.png)